andarino/EmailMicrosservice/README.md

 This is an automated email sending service using spring environment, developed during a course on microservices.
 The service uses gmail's simple email protocol to send email.

-**How to use**
+**Project setup**

-First you need to put your own credentials on `springEmailService/src/main/resources/application.properties`.
+First you need to put your own Gmail API Developer Key into `springEmailService/src/main/resources/application.properties`.
 Then you need to create a POST request to `http://localhost:8080/sending-email` with the following body:
 ```json
 {
   "ownerRef" : "Thiago",